 PhpStorm shows the results of test execution in the Test Runner tab of the Run Tool Window.
 The tab is divided in 2 main areas.
-In the left-hand area you can drill down through all unit tests to see which ones succeeded and which ones failed.
+In the left-hand area you can drill down through all unit tests to see the succeeded and failed ones.
 In this area you can also filter tests and export results.

-The right-hand area shows us the raw PHPUnit output: Use the context menu in the left-hand area to run specific tests or navigate to the source code:
+The right-hand area displays the raw PHPUnit output: Use the context menu in the left-hand area to run specific tests or navigate to the source code:

 How do I run PHPUnit tests automatically?